corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 Network Map.
 The certificates are also checked when the node submits its information to the Network Map service to publish for the first time.

-An example of how this should be added to the config file is:
+An example of how this should be added to the configuration file is:

 ```guess
 ...